 Clare provides advice and workshops on all aspects of e-learning with an emphasis on video and multimedia.
 Clare is responsible for developing the recording booths and video content in teaching.
 Contact Clare if you would like to know more about using the recording booths, video in the classroom or would like your students to create video as part of their coursework.

 Gill provides direct support for e-learning by running workshops, providing one-on-one advice and developing online materials for our current applications.
 She also investigates new technologies and how these might sensibly be used to support learning at QMUL, teaches on the Academic Development Programme and has overall responsibility for the E-Learning Studio.
 Get in touch with Gill if you need guidance or support with using e-learning in your teaching; are interested in using a new technology but aren’t sure where to start; or have an idea for a small e-learning project you’d like to embark on.

 Manoj Singh, Learning Technologist

 Manoj is the lead for e-learning policy development and change projects.
 He works closely with Schools, Departments and Institutes to determine how e-learning might best enhance the student learning experience within particular contexts.
 Manoj is also heavily involved in evaluating the user experience of e-learning, is responsible for the design of the QMplus interface and sits on project boards for new learning technologies.Get in touch with Manoj if you need advice on developing your own strategy or policies regarding e-learning or if you would like advice on running pilot projects in e-learning.learning with others across the College.

 Richard provides advice for e-learning applications via the IT Helpdesk, email and bespoke sessions.
-QMplus, Q-Review or other e-learning queries that need the skills of a learning technologist are passed to Richard to investigate.
+QMplus, Q-Review or other e-learning queries that need the skills of a learning technologist are passed to Richard to investigate and advise on.
 He also runs QMplus drop-in sessions, e-learning training workshops and student induction talks.
 You will mostly communicate with Richard during an e-learning workshop you will attend or if you have a detailed query regarding QMplus, Q-Review or QMplus Media.